Quipex/obsidian-habit-tracking/README.md

 # Obsidian Habit Button

-A modern Obsidian plugin that turns YAML blocks into trackable habits with a single tap, adaptive heatmaps, and group dashboards you can drop anywhere—including Canvas.
+This plugin lets you track your habits in a single tap.
+Features like streaks and heatmaps will help you staying motivated, while grace and warning periods will allow you to stay flexible within your timeline.

+You can drop in your habit buttons anywhere including Canvas.
+To not lose the focus on lots of habits, there are groups that provide a quick status.

 ## Demo